 13 Things That Are Free for Seniors

-The best price for anything is always free, and for American seniors, there are a wide variety of things that will cost you nothing or close to it.
+American seniors enjoy plenty of opportunities for discounts, whether they’re free or low-cost.
 As we age, our finances and budgeting needs change, which is why knowing where to find deals and discounts matters.
 Whether you are interested in taking college courses, getting a new phone, or dining at your favorite spots, there is something for everyone — completely free.

 Check out our list of 13 things that are free or seriously discounted for seniors.
 We promise your wallet will thank you!